 Lead Forensics has built its reputation on a single promise: tell you which companies visit your website.
 Founded in 2009 in Portsmouth, UK, the platform uses reverse IP lookup to match anonymous web traffic against its B2B database, turning unknown visits into named accounts with company details and contact information.
 For sales teams watching 98% of website visitors leave without a trace, that promise has pull.

-To write this Lead Forensics review, we analyzed the platform in detail.
+To write this Lead Forensics review, our team analyzed the platform in detail, including its feature set, pricing structure, contract terms, and how it compares to what demand-gen and sales teams need when managing pipeline this quarter.
 We believe it fits if:

 You need a tool for identifying which companies visit your B2B website